In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Trim the root end from the escarole; coarsely chop the leaves.

 - Strip the parsley leaves from the stems; coarsely chop the leaves./li>

 - Strip the rosemary leaves from the stems; finely chop the leaves.
 Divide into two equal portions, one for the garlic bread and one for the soup.

 Make the garlic bread

-Cut the ciabatta in half lengthwise and spread the rosemary-garlic butter evenly over the slices.
-Place on a sheet pan and bake until the butter has melted and the ciabatta is lightly browned, 18 to 20 minutes.
-While the ciabatta bakes, cook the soup.
+Cut the ciabatta in half lengthwise and spread the rosemary-garlic butter evenly over the cut sides.
+Place, cut side up, on a sheet pan and toast in the oven until the butter has melted and the ciabatta is lightly browned, 8 to 10 minutes.

 Cook the soup

-Remove from the heat, add the parsley and remaining rosemary, and season to taste with salt and pepper.
+Remove from the heat, add the parsley and the remaining rosemary, and season to taste with salt and pepper.